Akuli/oomph/docs/implicit-conversions.md

 # Implicit Type Conversions

+Implicit conversion rules are applied in these situations (and more is planned):
-Arguments of functions, methods, class constructors and unions are implicitly converted to the correct types.
-Currently, this is the only implicit conversion done in Oomph, but other implicit conversions are planned.
+- Arguments of all calls, including functions, methods, `new`, and so on, are implicitly converted to the correct types.
+- The operators `==`, `!=`, `<`, `>`, `<=`, `>=`, `+`, `-`, `*` and `/`
+    attempt converting their left side to have the type of the right side, and the right side to have the type of the left side.
+    - If the left and right side have the same type without having to do any conversions, then no conversions are done.
+    - Otherwise, if both conversions succeed, a compilation error occurs.
+This is done to prevent ambiguity in choosing the "right" conversion to do.
+    - If one conversion succeeds and the other fails, the successful conversion is used.
+    - If neither conversion succeeds, a compilation error occurs.

 Implicitly converting an object to a type follows these rules:
 - If the object already has the desired type, then nothing happens; the original object is the result of the conversion.
+- If the type to convert to is `Float` and the object has type `Int`, the integer will be converted to a float at runtime.
 - If the type to convert to is a union type, with the type of the object as a member, then the result of the conversion is a new instance of the union type.
 Nested unions are allowed when they are not ambiguous.
 If the desired type itself is a union type, then its members are ignored.
-- Otherwise, the conversion is not possible, and a compilation error occurs.
+- Otherwise, the implicit conversion fails.

 To understand what "when they are not ambiguous" means, consider the following example: